gft-mobile-pl/mvi/README.md

 As a rule of thumb you should use backing fields to avoid this inconvenience.

 #### Updating view state
-If you extend `BaseMviViewModel` or your custom view model uses `MutableStateFlow` as `val viewStates: StateFlow<VS>` field you may use `viewState` extension method to update the view state:
+If you extend `BaseMviViewModel` or your custom view model assigns `MutableStateFlow` to `val viewStates: StateFlow<VS>` you may use `viewState` extension method to update the view state:

 ```kotlin
 class ChoiceViewModel ... {